 This course provides a historical and philosophical overview of the transition from colonialism to development to sustainable development and then to regeneration and transition.
 The course situates these movements in the deep historical time of the Earth and of human dwelling within broader transformations of the planet's ecology, including climate change.
-The significant historical moments of humans' impacts on the earth are addressed, as are the diverse philosophical orientations that have ultimately shaped humans' relationship to their environment.
-The shifts in thinking and practice around what is considered human flourishing is also addressed as we move across paradigms from development to sustainability to something else (best described as regeneration) that is emerging in the present.
-The course takes students through the history of development thinking and practice, outlining the major shifts that have occurred in this field and the key players involved.
+The significant historical moments of humans' impacts are addressed, as are the diverse philosophical orientations that have ultimately shaped humans' relationship to their environment.
+The shifts in thinking and practice around what is considered human flourishing is also addressed as the course moves across paradigms from development to sustainability to present-day regenerative movements.
+The course takes students through the history of development thinking and practice, outlining the major shifts and the key players involved.